agettig/Tiled/README.md

 # Using Tiled for this project

+### Important: In Tiled Preferences, check "Resolve object types and properties" under "Export Options".
+Otherwise, you will get errors.

 ## Making a new level
 To make a new level, you can either copy the existing one and use as a template or create a new map.